Killer Butterfly

-Killer Butterfly (A Woman Chasing a Killer Butterfly) is a 1978 South Korean film directed by Kim Ki-young.
+Killer Butterfly is a 1978 South Korean film directed by Kim Ki-young.
 It was released on Blu-ray by Mondo Macabro as Woman Chasing the Butterfly of Death; bonus material includes several interviews of people connected with the film.

 Plot

 A melodrama about a man who survives an attempted suicide/murder with a stranger while picnicking with friends.
 He goes on a cave expedition for a famous archaeologist where he discovers a skeleton several thousand years old.
 He meets the spirit of the skeleton in a dream (probably), and then becomes romantically involved with the archeologist's daughter.